darktable-org/dtdocs/content/module-reference/processing-modules/grain.md

 masking: true
 ---

-Simulate film grain.
-The grain is processed on the L channel in the Lab color space.
+Simulate the grain of analog film.
+The grain is processed on the L channel of Lab color space.

 # module controls